mysrcs/wruby/posts/still-using-jquery.md

 So use whatever tools make you a happier developer, as long as your projects don't suffer because of them.

-[^1]: This would obviously be terrible for development, but its just an extreme example</small>
+[^1]: This would obviously be terrible for development, but its just an extreme example